Intro to type-level programming in Haskell - Part 2

 Obviously, we want to sum

-n - but how do we do that on the type level?
+n - but how do we do that on a type level?

 Type families - functions that operate on types